 The procedure for cleansing the entire digestive tract works best during the morning when the stomach is empty.
 The whole process, as practice shows, takes an hour and a half.
-However, it may take up to 45-60 minutes as your skills improve.
+However, it may take 45-60 minutes as your skills improve.

 * శంఖ ప్రక్షాళన (Śaṅkha prakṣāḷana)

 - "Conical cleansing" in Telugu

 , which is one of the official languages of Andhra Pradesh

 state of India.